sohailnoor77/laravel-inertia-template/README.md

 -   `npm run watch`

 -   `Installation completed.
-You are good to go with your project.`.
+You are good to go with your project.`